 In-class expectations.
 You will conduct experiments in groups, always using laboratory equipment safely.
-Groups are to be large enough to perform the experiment, but small enough for everyone in the group to contribute significantly and participate significantly.
+Groups are to be large enough to perform the experiment, but small enough for everyone in the group to contribute significantly.
+In particular, everyone should get a turn using the equipment.